gabrielbdornas/braicode/pages/002-03-strings.md

 ````

 If we pass negative 2, this will return the second character from the end (_r_).
-Okay?
-So, please pay close attention to this square brackets syntax, because quite often it's the topic for online Python tests or university exams.

 We can also use a similar sintax to extract a few characters instead of one character and this is called slicing.
-I've been surprised how often I have needed to know how to do this in my day-to-day job.
 For example, if we type:

 ````python script